 The Department has been working with representatives from the mental health, substance use and intellectual disability provider communities to identify opportunities to support agencies, staff and support the retention of staff who deliver vital services.

-The trainings will take place the 4th Tuesday of each month from 12PM to 1PM.
+Mark your calendar for 2022!
+Trainings will take place the 4th Tuesday of each month from 12PM to 1PM.
 The sessions will take place in an online forum.

 Please check back to register for upcoming events!